A Star Is Born (1937 film): Critical reception

 Contemporary reviews were very positive.
-Frank S. Nugent of The New York Times called the film "one of the year's best shows" as well as "good entertainment by any standards, including the artistic, and convincing proof that Hollywood need not travel to Ruritania for its plots; there is drama aplenty in its own backyard."
+When it premiered at the Radio City Music Hall, Frank S. Nugent of The New York Times called the film "one of the year's best shows" as well as "good entertainment by any standards, including the artistic, and convincing proof that Hollywood need not travel to Ruritania for its plots; there is drama aplenty in its own backyard."
 Variety raved: "A smash which unquestionably will rate among the half dozen best of the season ...
 While the story is somewhat reminiscent of other behind-the-scene yarns, the manner of its telling makes it convincing and distinguished."
 Harrison's Reports called it "a powerful human interest drama" and "great entertainment."
 Film Daily said it was "superbly done in all departments," and John Mosher of The New Yorker called it "a pleasant movie" with "many nice touches."

-Rotten Tomatoes reports an approval rating of 100%, based on 20 reviews, with an average rating of 7.69/10.
+Review aggregator Rotten Tomatoes reports an approval rating of 100%, based on 23 reviews, with an average rating of 7.7/10.

 Box office

-The film earned $2.37 million in worldwide theater rentals and by the end of 1939 the film had generated a profit of $181,000.
+The film earned $2.37 million in worldwide theater rentals, including $1.43 million domestically, and by the end of 1939 the film had generated a profit of $181,000.
 It was the first film to show that films about Hollywood could be successful.